mmontalbo/grim_rust/wip.md

   Manny's set scaffolding (`setups`, `current_setup`, `cameraman`) plus engine helpers (`SetActorConstrain`, `GetVisibleThings`) so those trackers yield cleanly while we layer in real visibility/camera behaviour.
+- Sector tracker: `Actor:find_sector_type`/`find_sector_name` now
+  return canned camera and hotspot hits for Manny, record the requested kinds in the event log, and surface the latest sectors in the runtime summary so `FINALIZEBOOT` can pick `mo_mcecu` without the original geometry tables.